READ NEXT

 Before applying, make sure you:

-4. Understand how to conduct a thorough global search to make sure your design hasn't already been published.
+- Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your design hasn't already been protected in the EU.
+An IP professional can help you with this.

 How to apply

-There are two ways to apply for a design right in the EU:
+There are 2 ways to apply for a design right in the EU:

 What to consider